 - Category: Condiment

 - 1 tsp salt (non-iodized)

-- After soaking, add in the salt and any additional flavours (see the section above for options).
+- After soaking, add in the salt and any additional flavors (see the section above for options).

 - If you don’t have a good blender, feel free to replace the mustard seeds with an equal amount of mustard powder.
-The flavour won’t be exactly the same, but it will save you from grinding the seeds!
+The flavor won’t be exactly the same, but it will save you from grinding the seeds!

-- I recommend using cultured apple cider vinegar, which will help ferment the mustard seeds and allow for longer shelf life.
-Look for brands that contain a mother or are labelled as raw (affiliate links).
+- I recommend using cultured apple cider vinegar.
+Then the mustard seeds will ferment as they soak.
+This gives the mustard a longer shelf life.
+Look for brands that contain a mother or are labeled as raw.

 Keywords: grainy mustard, honey mustard, beer mustard, hot brown mustard, basil mustard, yellow hot dog mustard, sulfite free, easy, vegan, gluten free, summer